Júlio César (footballer, born 1963): Club career

 Born in Bauru, São Paulo, Júlio César began his career in 1979 with Brazilian club Guarani.
-He moved to Europe in 1986, after a successful World Cup in Mexico, spending a season with French club Stade Brestois.
+He moved to Europe in 1986, after a successful World Cup in Mexico, spending a season with French club Brest.
 The following season, he played for Montpellier, where he remained for three seasons, winning the Coupe de France during his final season with the team.

 He moved to Italian club Juventus in 1990, in an attempt to strengthen the club's fragile defence, making his Serie A debut on 9 September 1990, in a 2–1 away win over Parma.
 He remained in Turin until 1994, although, despite some solid performances, his time with the club was largely unsuccessful; his only trophy with Juventus was the UEFA Cup, which he won in 1993, under Giovanni Trapattoni.
 In total, he made 125 appearances for Juventus, scoring six goals, two of which came in European Competitions, and three of which came during his 91 Serie A appearances.

 In 1994, he was purchased by German club Borussia Dortmund, where he immediately won consecutive Bundesliga and DFL-Supercup titles, during his first two seasons with the team, as well as the UEFA Champions League and the Intercontinental Cup in 1997 (though he missed the final of the former through injury).
 He remained with the club until 1999, apart from loans to Brazilian club Botafogo in 1998, and Greek club Panathinaikos in 1999.
 Later that year, he joined Werder Bremen for the 1999–2000 Bundesliga season, before moving back to Brazil once again, to play for Rio Branco, in 2001, where he retired.

 International career

 Júlio César played 13 official matches for the Brazil national team, from April 1986 to June 1993; he made his debut on 8 April 1986, in a 3–0 home win over East Germany.
 He also played for Brazil against "The Rest of the World" in 1989 and for "The Rest of the World" against Brazil in 1990.

 He played for Brazil at the 1986 FIFA World Cup in Mexico and won the Best Central Defender Award, being elected to the team of the tournament.
-However, his outstanding performance in the tournament was tempered by his penalty miss against France in the memorable quarter-final in Guadalajara.
-With the penalty-shootout tied at 3–3, after Michel Platini's had infamously shot his spot kick over the bar, Cesar stepped up for Brazil only to see his powerful effort crash against the left post.
+At the tournament, he missed a penalty against France in the quarter-final in Guadalajara.
+With the penalty-shootout tied at 3–3, after Michel Platini had shot his spot kick over the bar, Cesar stepped up for Brazil but hit the left post.
 Luis Fernández converted the next penalty and subsequently won the match for France.
-The following year, he also represented his country at the 1987 Copa América.
+The following year, he also represented Brazil at the 1987 Copa América.